 - II.
-The Information We Collect About You
+Information We Collect

-- VII.
-Data Security
+- V. Security Measures

 - IX.
 Your Legal Rights